 Now here are five of my favorite place to hike for views in the Conejo Open Space and other local areas:

-Angel Vista Peak in Newbury Park has arguably the most expansive views of the Conejo Valley, ranging from the Conejo Grade to Agoura Hills, as well as into portions of Hidden Valley.
+Angel Vista Peak in Newbury Park has arguably the most expansive views of the Conejo Valley, ranging from the Conejo Grade to Agoura Hills, as well as portions of Hidden Valley.

-Boney Mountain in the Santa Monica Mountains Recreation Area is NOT part of the Conejo Open Space but is managed by the U.S. National Park Service.
+Boney Mountain in the Santa Monica Mountains National Recreation Area is NOT part of the Conejo Open Space but is managed by the U.S. National Park Service.
 Additionally, there is no "official" maintained trail to Boney Peak.
 That said, if you are courageous, energetic and have 4 to 6 hours to spare for a day hike, you will be rewarded with panoramic views of the Conejo Valley, Camarillo Grade and Channel Islands.

 Another great spot for views in the heart of the Conejo Valley is the Conejo Valley Botanic Garden, a 33 acre retreat managed by a non-profit group.
-The only thing I don't like about this true retreat is that it closes at 5 p.m. and thus is not available for sunset views like the adjacent Tarantula Hill.
+The only thing I don't like about this true retreat is that it closes at 5 p.m. and thus is not available for sunset views like at the adjacent Tarantula Hill.
 But there is so much to see in here that you must stop by.